dabit3/api-gateway-lambda-in-various-runtimes/README.md

 - Is this function being invoked from an HTTP trigger?
 - Is this function using API Gateway?
-- Are you calling this function from a client-side applications?
+- Are you calling this function from a client-side application?
 - Are you running into CORS issues when fetching data from your Lambda function?

 If you answered yes to these questions, then these copy-paste examples should help you to get up and running with many of the most popular runtimes.